 Brassicas, like cabbage, cauliflower, and broccoli do much better in the cooler weather than in the heat of the summer.
 These should be planted in the spring or fall in order to keep them from bolting (going to seed).

 Keep in mind, some of these need quite a bit of time to mature, so just make sure you have enough time before winter really hits.
 In my area, these need to be planted in late July and August in order to get a crop.

 Fall gardening brassicas will help give you food into the fall months, and also supplement as animal feed as well, when the veggies aren’t “pretty” enough for human consumption.

 Lots of root vegetables, like carrots, turnips, radishes, and beets, do very well in the cooler weather.
 They actually get sweeter after a light frost, and it doesn’t seem to bother them as much if the leaves get a little frost damage.
 Above-ground plants, in comparison, usually die at the first hint of frost.

 For example, with tomatoes, if you plant them just a little too early and they get a light frost at the end of spring, you will usually have to replace those plants.
-That happened to me this year.
+That happened to me last year.
 Root vegetables give plenty of greens to give to your animals (or eat yourself!), and they may even like the veggies too!

 4. Leafy greens.

 As long as you choose a fast-growing variety, lettuce and spinach are great choices for the fall garden.
-These also tend to bolt and get bitter in hot weather, so the cooler weather is just better for them.
+These tend to bolt and get bitter in hot weather, so the cooler weather is just better for them.